 We are all familiar with the startup worlds of Berlin, Stockholm and Silicon Valley, but where do we look for Asia’s startup hub?
-You might want to switch your gaze away from the skyscrapers of Hong Kong, Tokyo, and Russia.
-Southeast Asia could be your much-overlooked gateway into Asia, and here are some reasons why.
+This could be your much-overlooked gateway into Asia, and here are some reasons why.

 Southeast Asia consists of multiple countries with different development stages and cultures.
 Each of the ten ASEAN nations come with their own set of consumer behaviours and local customer needs, in which there still exists various problems to be solved.